This post may contain affiliate links, please see my disclosure policy to learn more.

 - In a medium-sized saucepan over medium-high heat, add everything except the cherries and bring to a boil.

-- Reduce heat to a simmer, stir until sugar dissolves completely, 2 to 3 minutes.
+- Reduce heat to a simmer, and stir until sugar dissolves completely for 2 to 3 minutes.

-- Add the cherries, let cool.
+- Add the cherries, and let cool.
 Store in an air-tight container in the refrigerator.